camsong/You-Dont-Need-jQuery/README.md

 ## Query Selector

-In plac of common selectors like class, id or attribute we can use `document.querySelector` or `document.querySelectorAll` for substitution.
+In place of common selectors like class, id or attribute we can use `document.querySelector` or `document.querySelectorAll` for substitution.
 The differences lie in:
 * `document.querySelector` returns the first matched element
 * `document.querySelectorAll` returns all matched elements as NodeList.
 It can be converted to Array using `[].slice.call`
 * If no elements matched, jQuery would return `[]` whereas the DOM API will return `null`.
 Pay attention to Null Pointer Exception.